NexMaker-Fab/2022zjudem-team2/docs/class/1pm/1pm-web.md

 <!-- How to buil web class/1pm-web.md -->
- ## HOW TO BUILD
+ # HOW TO BUILD
- # STEP1: Prepare
+ ### STEP1: Prepare
    Installing all the necessary tools to build the webpage:

   - Git; We used git to controil our version in gitlab
   - Github; We used github as a servicer for our webpage
   - Github desktop; We used github desktop to transport or push our coding from local to github
   - VScode; We used the visual studio code to write down our documents
   - Nodejs; We used it to build the environment
   - Markdown language; We used the Markdown language to write documents
-    - Image upload servive, We used Picgo to storage our image on cloud, in our case in gitlab and used in markdown docyment,
+  - Image upload servive, We used Picgo to storage our image on cloud, in our case in gitlab and used in markdown document,
- # STEP2: Tips
+ ### STEP2: Tips
    1. Web page settings
       Build a repository, keep it Public so that anyone on the internet can have access to it and add a README file to it cause that's where you can write a long description for your project.
       NOTE:Open the repository go to settings, pages under branch select the main source to enable Github pages for this repository and under folder select root and save(Attention; you selected root folder because you havn't yet installed a docs folder for this repository, therefore you will have to change this setting later)